LiAndrw/NursingHomeResearchNE/README.md

  Analysis of correlations between obesity, mortality, and comorbilities.
 You only really need to know about/care about 5 files/folders

 ## environment.yml
 This file (hopefully) contains all of the necessary imports and software for running my code.
-To use it, do the following after cloning and then navigating into this repository on your personal device:
+To use it, type the following into your terminal after cloning and then navigating into this repository on your personal device:

 ```
 conda env create -f environment.yml